New Zealand Productivity Commission: Formation

 The New Zealand Productivity Commission Act, passed in December 2010, created the commission as an independent Crown entity.
 It was established as a condition of the ACT Party supporting the National Party government on confidence and supply, with Minister of Finance Bill English describing it as working "closely with and be closely modelled on" the Australian Productivity Commission.

 The commission began operating on 1 April 2011.
 Throughout its history, the Commission's main function was to advise the Government about improving productivity that was related to supporting the well-being of New Zealanders including different interest and population groups.
 The Commission's purview included the entire New Zealand economy, but was tasked with producing regular reports on efficiency, effectiveness and service delivery in government agencies.
 It work focused on undertaking in-depth inquiries on behalf of the New Zealand Government, carrying out productivity-related research with the goal of boosting productivity, and promoting understanding of productivity issues.

 English and ACT leader Rodney Hide appointed Murray Sherwin as the Commission's first chair.
-Under Sherwin's leadership, the Commission conducted research urban planning, housing and land use, which helped build bipartisan consensus around supply being a key contributing factor to New Zealand's housing shortage.
+Under Sherwin's leadership, the Commission conducted research into urban planning, housing and land use, which helped build bipartisan consensus around supply being a key contributing factor to New Zealand's housing shortage.
 The Commission's research also contributed to improving the Auckland Unitary Plan.